This revision of the Messenger has a few changes from the previous releases, including:

 - Depending on how strong your incoming signal is, it may be advantageous to use low to moderate Gain to allow maximum headroom in the EQ section, and then boost the signal with the Line Out knob if needed.

 - With so much gain available, a compressor may be necessary to protect your equipment from large signal spikes that may be present on the attack of your signal.
 Peaks can easily go above 10V when using higher gain levels, which may cause other devices to distort.
-Check out the Apex if you need a high quality transparent compressor!

 - Typical electric bass and guitar signals need between 15 to 30 dB of overall boost to achieve line level, but this can vary dramatically depending on many aspects such as pickups, effects, string setup, and playing style, to name a few.